Cafés and Restaurants in Castell-nedd (Neath)

 Sgwd Gwladys Café

-Sgwd Gwladys is about 15 minutes north of Neath.
-It takes its name from a nearby waterfall and there are several close by, so it's the ideal place to stop off for a bite after a morning or afternoon exploring them.
-The menu features dishes made with local ingredients like burgers, fish and chips, sandwiches and steaks.
-There's a good kids' menu and plenty to keep vegans and veggies happy.
+Sgwd Gwladys is about 15 minutes north of Castell-nedd.
+It's the ideal place to stop off for a bite, with a menu that features dishes made with local ingredients like burgers, fish and chips, sandwiches and steaks.
+There's a good kids' menu too and plenty to keep vegans and veggies happy.

 Read more: Things to do around Neath Port Talbot